afalenski/frl-wordpress/_pages/fsk-lab.md

 <img class="aligncenter size-full wp-image-1982" src="https://foodrisklabs.bfr.bund.de/wp-content/uploads/2017/01/Rserve.png" alt="" width="627" height="248" />
 <h3>Installing R on MacOS</h3>
-For R running in MACOS, there is a specific R version for MacOS required which may be <a href="http://mirrors.dotsrc.org/cran/" target="_blank">downloaded from here</a>.
+For R running in MACOS, there is a specific R version for MacOS required which may be <a href="http://mirrors.dotsrc.org/cran/" target="_blank" rel="noopener">downloaded from here</a>.
 FSK-Lab requires the R packages: 'Rserve', 'miniCRAN' and 'Cairo', which may be installed with the install.packages() command within the R-console:

 install.packages('Rserve')